 How to Clean an Electric Piano Keyboard

-Electric pianos are mostly affected by moisture, and so it is highly advisable to keep liquids far from it.
-When cleaning the electric keyboard, the procedure followed is similar to other digital pianos.
+Electric piano keyboards are mostly affected by moisture.
+When cleaning the electric piano keyboard, the procedure followed is similar to other digital pianos.

 Start by cleaning the white keys.
 Use a clean, soft, dye-free cloth and damp it slightly in the solution.
 Gently rub on the keys individually for better results.